1986–87 FA Cup: First round proper

+(* Ton Pentre was competing exclusively in the Welsh Football League National Division, outside the English football system.)

 Second round proper

-The second round of games were played over 6–7 December 1986, with replays being played on 9th–10th.
+The second round matches were played on 5–7 December 1986, with the exception of the Cardiff City-Brentford fixture, which was played on the following Tuesday due to the timing of Brentford's first round replay against Bristol Rovers.
+Replays were played on 9th–10th.
+The round included four clubs from Step 6 of the English football system: Caernarfon Town and Chorley from the Northern Premier League, Chelmsford City from the Southern League Premier Division and Slough Town from the Isthmian League Premier Division.

 Third round proper

-Teams from the Football League First and Second Division entered in this round.
-Most of the third round of games in the FA Cup were played over the weekend 10–11 January 1987.
-Various matches and replays were played as late as 31 January, however.
+Teams from the Football League First and Second Divisions entered in this round.
+Most of the third round of games in the FA Cup were played over the weekend 10–11 January 1987, however various matches and replays were played as late as 31 January.
 Holders Liverpool were eliminated by Luton Town.
+Caernarfon Town was again the lowest-ranked team in the round, while Caernarfon, Maidstone United and Telford United were the last non-league clubs left in the competition.

 Fourth round proper

 The fourth round of games were played mainly over the weekend 31 January – 1 February 1987.
 All other ties took place on 3–4 February.
+Four teams from the Fourth Division remained in the draw: Preston North End, Cardiff City, Aldershot and Swansea City.

 Fifth round proper

-The fifth set of games were played over the weekend 21–22 February 1987, with the first set of replays on 24th-25th.
+The fifth set of games was played over the weekend 21–22 February 1987, with the first set of replays on 24th-25th.
+Walsall and Wigan Athletic, from the Third Division, were the lowest-ranked teams in the round.

 Sixth round proper

 The sixth round of FA Cup games were played over the weekend 14–15 March 1987.
-There were no replays.
+There were no replays; each game was won by the away team.
+Wigan Athletic was the last team from the first round left in the competition.